gabrielruoff/DecentralizedDebit/README.md

 # DecentralizedDebit

-A secure and anonymous cryptocurrency payment processor and point-of-sale system.
+A secure and anonymous cryptocurrency payment processor and physical point-of-sale system.

 To work on this repo:
   1. Edit DATADIR environment variable in .env to point to the repo's path